Reverence: A Belief in God’s Presence

 However “such a view is strange to most men; they do not realize the presence of Christ, nor admit the duty of realizing it.
 Even those who are not without habits of seriousness, have almost or quite forgotten the duty.”
 Newman presents two classes of men who act without reverence towards God:

 “First, those who think that they never were greatly under God’s displeasure; next, those who think that, though they once were, they are not at all now for all sin has been forgiven them;—those on the one hand who consider that sin is no great evil in itself, those on the other who consider that it is no great evil in them, because their persons are accepted in Christ for their faith’s sake.”

-In the first group there are person who think that Catholic Creed is too strict “who say that it matters not what a man believes, so that his conduct is respectable and orderly,—who think that all rites and ceremonies are mere niceties (as they speak)” and will go as far as to doubt the doctrine of Christ’s atonement or divine nature.
-The other class of men do not doubt these doctrines and think they were once sinners but they consider that God has so absolutely forgiven them that they have nothing to be answer for at the Last Day.
+In the first group, there are persons who think that the Catholic Creed is too strict, “who say that it matters not what a man believes so that his conduct is respectable and orderly,—who think that all rites and ceremonies are mere niceties (as they speak)” and will go as far as to doubt the doctrine of Christ’s atonement or divine nature.
+The other class of men do not doubt these doctrines and think they were once sinners but they consider that God has so absolutely forgiven them that they have nothing to answer for at the Last Day.

 Both groups have in common the consideration of:

 God as simply a God of love, not of awe and reverence also,—the one meaning by love benevolence, and the other mercy; and in consequence neither the one nor the other regard Almighty God with fear; and the signs of want of fear in both the one and the other.

 Newman offers a long list of examples of this lack of fear of God, which serves as an examination of conscience for all of us.
 He enumerates the following faults:

 - Speaking freely of Almighty God and using his name familiarly.